The Bear River Range is discussed on Pages 364-367 of the book.

 Use this link to generate a list of all Bear River Range Peaks covered in the book: Bear River Range Peaks

 Oxford Creek Road (B)(4) is also accessible from the northeast from the town of Swan Lake on ID-91.

 Beyond the cattle gate (if you can pry it open), the road (FSR-230) is relatively flat but is very narrow and overgrown with no pullouts.
 It is only suitable for ATVs and MCs, in my opinion.
 It is better to respect your vehicle and hike the road (excellent for hiking) for 1.0 mile to a cattle gate at the Caribou National Forest boundary.
 This road crosses private property but is currently accessible to the public.
-There is a small parking area just inside the NF boundary.
-This is the trailhead for the Gooseberry Creek Trail (FST-230 sign at the trailhead; FST-414 on the NFS map).
+There is a small parking area just inside the National Forest boundary.
+This is the trailhead for the Gooseberry Creek Trail (FST-230 sign at the trailhead; FST-414 on the NF map).

 Page 367, (3) FS-412, Saint Charles Canyon Road and (a) FST-318/319 Updates by Livingston Douglas